AVIA 710 Global Aviation Law

 Rationale

-The purpose of this course is to prepare candidates to critically analyze global aviation policy and regulations and how they impact the industry.
+The purpose of this course is to prepare the candidate to critically analyze global aviation policy and regulations and how they impact the industry.
 The course explores global aviation policy and regulations through a biblical worldview, legal, economics, and ethics lenses.

 Course Assignment